 Nearly four years into World War II, Italy declares war on Germany, one of its former allies, and joins the side of the Allies.
 Italy had already entered the war in June of 1940 with an invasion of France, though Italian dictator Benito Mussolini decided to make a deal with General Dwight D. Eisenhower to surrender Italy to the Allies.
 Allowing the Allies to land on Salerno, Italy, they were able to push the Germans back up the peninsula.

-Each miner was pulled out individually
+Each miner was pulled out individually to safety through the capsule. |

 In more modern news, this day in 2010 was the day the last of the 33 miners trapped half a mile underground were saved.
 After being trapped for over two months, they were greeted by the president of Chile, Sebastian Pinera while being hounded on by media from all over the world.
 Throughout their entrapment, I still remember the news coverage and the videos from inside the small, confined mines and worrying for the safety of the miners.
 Its amazing how fast this event has already past, as each day is another day in history.